- Who should register mandatory for VAT in U.A.E?

 Transitional rules will be provided to deal with various situations that may arise in respect of supplies that span the introduction of VAT from 1st Jan 2018.
 For example:

-When used goods are acquired by a registered person from an unregistered person for the purpose of resale, the registered person should account for VAT on sales of used goods with reference to the difference between the purchase price of the goods and the selling price of the goods (that is, the profit margin).
+When used goods are acquired by a registered person from an unregistered person for resale, the registered person should account for VAT on sales of used goods concerning the difference between the purchase price of the goods and the selling price of the goods (that is, the profit margin).
 The VAT which must be accounted for by the registered person will be included in the profit margin.

-37. Whether Freezone companies should be register for VAT?
+- Whether Freezone companies should be registered for VAT?

 Yes, it will attract fine of AED 10,000 for the first time and AED 50,000 in case of repetition for not keeping required records and input VAT credit will also be disallowed.

-39. Whether natural person (individual) needs to register for VAT?
+- Whether the natural person (individual) needs to register for VAT?

-40. A tourist visiting UAE can claim tax refund?
+- A tourist visiting UAE can claim a tax refund?

-41. Whether school needs to register for VAT?
+- Whether a school needs to register for VAT?

-The school should be providing educational services in accordance with the curriculum recognized by Ministry of Education and other relevant authorities.
-In such case, tuition fees and sale of books will be zero rated but fees from uniforms, school transport, canteen supplies and extracurricular activities will be subject to 5% of VAT.
+The school should be providing educational services by the curriculum recognized by the Ministry of Education and other relevant authorities.
+In such case, tuition fees and sale of books will be zero-rated but fees from uniforms, school transport, canteen supplies and extracurricular activities will be subject to 5% of VAT.

 Yes, water, electricity and telephone charges are subject to VAT.

-43. How is a mixed used building (residential and commercial) treated for VAT?
+- How is a mixed-use building (residential and commercial) treated for VAT?